A guide to the Approved Operator Scheme.

 Why is an Independent Appeals Service beneficial to my business?

-Parking operators will be required to offer the motorist access to the Independent Appeals Service when the dispute cannot be resolved.
+Parking operators are required to offer the motorist access to the Independent Appeals Service (POPLA) when the dispute cannot be resolved.
 The Independent Appeal Service is a prerequisite to achieving keeper liability for unpaid parking charges.
-Everyone should benefit from this.

 For more information please read the FAQs on The Protection of Freedoms Act